Preparation, Iowa

 Preparation is a ghost town in Monona County, in the U.S. state of Iowa.

+Geography

+Preparation was located in Spring Valley Township.

 History

+Preparation was the first settlement in Spring Valley Township.
 Preparation was founded in 1853 by a schismatic Latter Day Saint sect led by Charles B. Thompson.
 The community was named from their belief that life on Earth was a preparation for the afterlife.
 A post office was established at Preparation in 1854, and remained in operation until it was discontinued in 1904.